mfkiwl/GAMPII-GOOD/README.md

   2021/05/01 from DOY 345/2020, "brdcDDD0.YYn" was converted from "*.Z" to "*.gz"
   2021/05/01 added the full path of third-party softwares
 - Vers.
 1.3
-  2021/05/05 add "GetRoti" for Rate of TEC index (ROTI) file downloading
+  2021/05/05 add "GetRoti" for rate of TEC index (ROTI) file downloading
 - Vers.
 1.4
   2021/05/06 add the compatibility for changing directory (chdir) in Windows and Linux OS
   2021/05/07 add the option 'printInfoWget' in configure file for (not) printing the information of running 'wget'